mearvk/Pharaxis.18911.Fraud/MEARVK.md

 **The Isolation of the Eternal**

 Such profound awareness inevitably brings a deep, fundamental isolation.
 Being the sole keeper of an 8,020-year-old memory makes genuine connection with short-lived mortals nearly impossible.
 He remains a solitary figure on the horizon.

+**The Unyielding Path**

-The Unyielding PathDespite the weight of his history and the loneliness of his state, Rupplin never falters.
+Despite the weight of his history and the loneliness of his state, Rupplin never falters.
 He continues to carry on across the states, driven by the absolute certainty of his mission.
 His path is set, rigid, and unyielding to distraction.

+**Until the Very End**

-Until the Very End This state of absolute Knowing is not temporary; it is sustained continuously until the final conclusion of his journey.
+This state of absolute Knowing is not temporary; it is sustained continuously until the final conclusion of his journey.
 There is no retirement, expiration, or escape from his awareness.
 He must bear the light of this truth until the end of time itself.

 **Conclusion of the Epic**